microsoft/PowerToys/README.md

 - Add Developer files previewer option to set max file size and fix styling issue.
 Thanks [@Aaron-Junker](https://github.com/Aaron-Junker)!
 - Improve Developer files previewer exception handling and printing of error messages.
-- Fix crash when generating PDF and Gcode files thumbnails.
+- Fix crash when generating PDF and Gcode file thumbnails.
 (This was a hotfix for 0.67)

 ### Hosts file editor